DLR-FT/TBT-Segmentation/README.md

      -  ``docker cp <container_id>:<location_png/results> <location_to_be_stored>`` (copy whole folder or individual files), e.g., ``docker cp e7ba94d69e94:/app/res ./docker``
      -  to get container_id call ``docker ps``

 > Note that the Dockerfile uses multiple stages.
 The first stage builds the executable using rust/cargo and the second stage uses a debian environment to execute it.
 Therefore, there are no cargo-commands available in the container while running.
-Line 7 in run.sh will fail, but since it is prebuilded during the build stage, the consecutive command will work.
+Line 7 in run.sh will fail, but since it is prebuilded during the build stage, the consecutive commands will work.

 ## How to Interpret the Output Format